 - Aim to get 30 minutes of exercise every day to feel less stressed.

-- Practice deep-breathing and mindfulness techniques, which can help you focus on the present.
+- Practice deep breathing and mindfulness techniques to help you focus on the present.

 - Develop and stick to a daily routine to minimize uncertainty.